 And the hard truth is that most likely the candidate will not have nearly all the skills listed in the functional matrix above because unicorns aren’t real.

 And what about the ‘je ne sais pas quoi” or artistry behind many aspects of the creative side which is incredibly important?
 Simplifying complex topics into things normal people can understand?
 Understanding signs and semiotics, brand and culture, playing to demographics, the art of rhetoric?
-What about being able to find the right way to emotionally connect to you internal audience and capture attention?
-Being skilled in the visual and digital means to deliver a concise and critical message?
+What about being able to find the right way to emotionally connect to your internal audience and capture attention?
+Being skilled in the visual and digital means delivering a concise and critical message?
 Or about deeply understanding that the mission we are on is about more than corporate compliance, it’s a mindset shift and a personal journey of change that everyone needs to go on…. but I digress.

-What if you could get the wide range of expertise needed through access to a team who specialises in every aspect of delivery of cyber awareness learning, with a wide back catalog of content, and the agile and digital delivery mechanisms to make it work…. at a fraction of the cost of an FTE and the flexibility you need to navigate these uncharted waters?
+What if you could get the wide range of expertise needed through access to a team who specializes in every aspect of the delivery of cyber awareness learning, with a wide back catalog of content, and the agile and digital delivery mechanisms to make it work…. at a fraction of the cost of an FTE and the flexibility you need to navigate these uncharted waters?